Al-Nahar (TV network)

-Al-Nahar (النهار) is a Canadian exempt Category B Arabic language specialty channel and a general interest television network from Egypt.

-Programming includes talk shows, political discussions, dramas, movies, mini-series, game shows and reality series.
+Al-Nahar (النهار) is an Egyptian television network.
+Programming includes talk shows, political discussions, dramas, news, movies, mini-series, game shows and reality series.

 History

-Al-Nahar was launched on June 30, 2011, by the Egyptian businessman Alaa El Kahky.
+Al-Nahar was launched on 30 June 2011, by the Egyptian businessman Alaa El Kahky.

 The Canadian version of the channel originally launched as Orbit Al Yawm (أوربت اليوم) but was subsequently re-branded as Al-Nahar TV in July 2011.

-It was renamed to Al-Nahar One between 2016-2017 but reverted to just Al-Nahar.
+It was renamed to Al-Nahar One between 2016 and 2017 but reverted to just Al-Nahar.

 Current Channels

 Al-Nahar Drama (النهار دراما)

-It was launched on August 1, 2011.
+It was launched on 1 August 2011.
 It mainly broadcasts popular Arabic television series and dramas, hence the name.

 Al-Nahar Life (النهار لايف)

 This new channel is expected to be launched sometime in late 2025.
 It is speculated that it will be airing general talk shows and programs, similar to Nile Life.

 Former Channels

 Al-Nahar Ryada (النهار رياضة)

-It was launched on December 8, 2011, and broadcast sports-related TV shows.
+It was launched on 8 December 2011, and broadcast sports-related TV shows.
 It closed in 2016, and its programs were merged with Al-Nahar Al-Youm.

-Al-Nahar Al-Youm (النهار اليوم)
+Al-Nahar (النهار اليوم)

 It was launched in May 2014, and broadcast news-related TV shows.